 Big Table’s Care

-The majority of our initial relational engagement results in care that falls into six critical impact areas that directly stabilize the working poor who make up much of the restaurant and hospitality industry.
+The majority of our initial relational engagement results in care that falls into five critical impact areas that directly stabilize the working poor who make up much of the restaurant and hospitality industry.
 These are people who fall between the cracks – not able to make enough to survive but making too much to qualify for the critical support services reserved for those already unemployed or homeless.

 This initial care may look like the following – utilities assistance, help with rent or a deposit for housing, connections to a counselor, car repair, diapers or food for a single mom, a bike for work transportation, medical or dental help, or assistance with resume development.